convince-project/AS2FM/docs/source/howto.rst

         </state>
     </scxml>

-In this example, the SCXML model consists of three states, `s0`, `s1`, and `s2`, and three transitions, `e1`, `e2` and `e3`, that transition each state to the next one.
+In this example, the SCXML model consists of three states, `s0`, `s1`, and `s2`, and three transitions, triggered by the events `e1`, `e2` and `e3`, respectively.
+Each transition will advance the automaton state to the next one.
 Additionally, on each transition, a counter is incremented.

 The events are expected to be sent by another scxml model, similarly to how it is done in the `s2` state.

-In order to make it more appealing to robotics developers, we have extended the default SCXML language with some ROS and BT specific features.
+In order to make SCXML fit more the typical robotics tech-stack, we extended the default SCXML language to support ROS specific specific features and Behavior Trees.

 The following sections will guide you through the process of :ref:`creating a SCXML model of a ROS node <ros_node_scxml>` and of a :ref:`BT plugin <bt_plugin_scxml>` that can be processed by AS2FM.